2. Numeric vectors#

 ## [1] 1 2 3 1 2 3 1 2 3 1 2 3

 In the second case, the whole vector (1, 2, 3) has been recycled (tiled) four times.
-Interestingly, if the second argument was a vector of the same length as the first one, the behaviour would be quite different:
+Interestingly, if the second argument is a vector of the same length as the first one, the behaviour will be different:

 rep(c(1, 2, 3), c(2, 1, 4))